-But now Experian (one of the major credit bureaus along with Transunion and Equifax), has created a way to get the credit you deserve.
+Experian (one of the major credit bureaus along with Transunion and Equifax), has created a way to get the credit you deserve.

 You can improve your credit score by factoring in your on-time utility and cell phone payments.
 It’s called Experian Boost.

 Experian recognized that most consumers pay their utility and cell phone bills on time.
 After all, electricity, water and cell phones are a critical part of our modern life and you don’t want to get shut off!

 Getting credit for your on-time utility bill payments is easy.
 Here’s how.

 How to Improve Your Credit Score with On-Time Utility Bill Payments: